Give Us A Call Today! 972-838-4205

-Drought Proofing your Texas Lawn & Landscape
+Drought Proofing Your Texas Lawn & Landscape

 Mow at Higher Setting: Adjust the height setting on your mower up one or two notches.
 Taller grass will create shade which will reduce evaporation of water from the soil and protect the roots from excessive heat.